An update on Herbal-Active® - a natural preservative

 USP PET update

-Test results just in after a month of lab work – E.coli at 520,000 cfu/g were inoculated into various concentrations of Herbal-Active®, the lowest being 0.05%.
-In all test samples, the E. coli dropped to less than 10cfu/g after 14 days and after 28 days.
-This supports our previously reported NATA results of effective control of Candida albicans, P.aeruginosa and S. aureus at a minimum test level of 0.05%.
-Mould testing of our new formulation is continuing with encouraging initial results.
+Test results just in after a month of lab work – E.coli at 520,000 cfu/g were inoculated into various concentrations of Herbal-Active®, the lowest being 0.1%.
+In all test samples, the E. coli dropped to less than 10cfu/g after 14 days and faster, total control at higher concentrations.
+This supports our previously reported NATA results of effective control of Candida albicans, P.aeruginosa and S. aureus at a minimum test level of 0.1%.

-The use of concentrates makes the process easier and more effective for mould protection.
-Herbal-Active® at 0.5% is able to reduce mould numbers significantly.
+The use of Herbal-Active® as a sanitizer for concentrates diluted to beverages or for sweeteners used in beverages is routine.
+Herbal-Active® at 1% is able to reduce mould numbers significantly.
 Diluting this pre-treatment strength solution by 1:10 or more will render it tasteless as it adds shelf life even to cold formulated products.
-The degree of dilution will depend upon the flavor of the finished product and could be anywhere from 0.03% up to three times this amount for more flavoured beverages.

 Dry rubs, marinades and seasonings can easily be blended with Herbal-Active® up to 0.1% and even higher due to the dilution effect of small additions of the end seasoning as surface coats and inclusions to meats, snack foods and cheeses etc. Strongly flavored foods can also utilize Herbal-Active® at this concentration as the taste will blend with many commonly used herbs and spices.
 As is commonly known, herbs and spices themselves can carry high microbial loads while conventional anti-microbial methods such as steam treating or gamma irradiation or more novel methods such as volatile head space treatments can affect the quality of the flavors.